Bonus: 3 Extra CFD Tips included and updated for 2018

 They help minimise your loss which helps you with CFD Tip number 1 – preserve precious capital.

 It probably isn’t, and HOPE is not going to help.
 Define a CFD Stop outside of market hours and stick to it.
+Many stop loss trading examples rely on technical analysis to determine their sell prices.
+Fundamental analysis isn’t used as much with short term traders’ stop loss strategies.

 A mentor of mine, Jim Rohn, used to say…